In transitioning to the new online payment portal, please note your Payment Account Number has changed.

 I am having trouble signing up.
 What am I doing wrong?

-Register using your account number and address exactly as shown on your SOLON SEWER BILL
+Register using your account number and customer number exactly how it appears on your bill.

 What credit cards are accepted?

-Residential customers can use Visa, MasterCard, American Express or Discover are accepted.
+Residential customers can use Visa, MasterCard, American Express and Discover.

 How do I reset my password?